 Treehouse learning content is divided into three basic types:

 - On-demand, expert-led video courses for the most in-demand careers in tech, with quizzes and code challenges to keep you engaged

 - Tracks are guided curricula, composed of courses that teach you a particular set of skills

 Team Treehouse Review: the TL;DR

-Before we take a deeper dive into Treehouse learning, here’s the quick list of pros and cons if you’re short on time!
+Before we take a deeper dive into this Treehouse review, here’s the quick list of Treehouse learning pros and cons if you’re short on time!